BrandonNgwa/practice/readme.md

-Hello
+# Hello
-This is my first github
+# This is my first github
+# I changed thiis stuff on my new branch
+# i like it thou